 As the fastest and most powerful Jeep ever produced, the SRT Grand Cherokee is powered by a 6.4-litre Hemi engine that produces 461bhp, ensuring the Grand Cherokee SRT’s performance is as muscle-clad as its exterior suggests.

 A new ‘fuel saver’ system even shuts off four of the eight cylinders when full power isn’t required, but don’t go expecting anything even remotely practical MPG-wise – it will still only return 20mpg on the combined cycle with that little ‘ECO’ light on the dash.

 If the Grand Cherokee runs a little too big for your tastes, but nothing else here scratches your SUV itch, then you can never go wrong with the Range Rover Sport.

 A hugely capable and highly sought-after SUV, it combines luxury, performance, and unbeaten off-road ability.
 What’s more you can choose between either a 4.4-litre V8 turbodiesel or a 5.0-litre V8 supercharged petrol, with this engine offering 503bhp and 0-60 in five seconds.

 For that, you must suffer poor performance figures but if you can afford any of these offerings you’re unlikely to care.
 The V8 diesel drinks a gallon every 33 miles, and emits 219g/km CO2 while the petrol V8s offer even worse figures, with the top-line SVR averaging just 21.7mpg.

-The only question left?
-Which one would you choose?
+It’s practical, fast, focussed, refined and luxurious and the only question left?
+Which one would you choose…